-If you need to install a garden soakaway, you’ve probably got a few questions that require answers.
+If you need to install a garden soakaway, you may have a few questions that deserve answers.

 On this page, we’ll answer the top ten soakaway questions.

 Before you read any further, we must point out that this page refers to rainwater soakaways and not foul water storage systems.
 That’s rainwater as in water from roof gutters, patios and driveways etc.